Hitstar53/My-Notes/Placement Preparation/Cheatsheets/Python Cheatsheet.md

 ### Strings
 A **string** in Python is an **immutable sequence of Unicode characters**.
-Strings are one of the most fundamental data types and are heavily used in almost every application — from user input to file processing, web data, and text analytics.
-Being immutable means that any modification creates a **new string object** — the original string remains unchanged.
+Strings are one of the most fundamental data types and are heavily used in almost every application, from user input to file processing, web data, and text analytics.
+Being immutable means that any modification creates a **new string object**, the original string remains unchanged.
 Python provides a rich set of **string methods** and supports **indexing, slicing, iteration**, and **formatting** with remarkable ease.

 Internally, strings are stored as arrays of Unicode code points, allowing them to handle multilingual text seamlessly.
 They can also be encoded into bytes for low-level operations like network transmission or file I/O.